 All the sub-clusters are healthy and process the data they contain.
 Moreover, clients can connect to these sub-clusters for further read/write operations.
 The client receives a membership map from cluster servers to update connectivity.
 Here, the client can connect to any sub-cluster depending on the first map received.

 Split-brain is detected only when the communication between servers resumes, and it is discovered that all servers are up and running but not part of a single cluster.
 Two or more splits are possible depending on the communication loss between servers.
 Once split-brain is detected, the recovery process initiates.
 All splits recover one by one until all the sub-clusters merge.

 The split-brain recovery process initiates right after its detection.
-It takes two healthy splits, identifies their coordinator servers, decides winner and loser splits on the basis of cluster size, acquires lock on the loser split to restrict client activity on that cluster and cluster membership changes.
-After this, all clients are redirected to the winner cluster split and all nodes of the loser split are restarted one by one to join the winner cluster.
+It takes two healthy splits, identifies their coordinator servers, decides the winner and loser split on the basis of cluster size, acquires a lock on the loser split to restrict client activity on that cluster, and cluster membership changes.
+After this, all clients are redirected to the winner cluster split, and all nodes of the loser split are restarted one by one to join the winner cluster.
 All loser splits merge with the winner cluster split in the same way and the cluster becomes healthy again.

 Data loss is expected in split-brain recovery as the cluster splits into multiple sub-clusters, data loss occurs because multiple nodes in a cluster leave simultaneously.
 The sub-clusters can entertain client requests in a state of split-brain, these operations may be lost if the split to which the client is connected is a loser split which is restarted to join the main cluster.